conradakunga/Blog/_posts/2024-11-23-determing-the-operating-system-c-program-is-running-under.md

   Console.WriteLine($"Other -  - {RuntimeInformation.OSDescription}");
 }
 ```
-Running under **OSX** it prints the following:
+Running under **OSX**, it prints the following:

 ```plaintext
 OSX - Unix 14.7.1
 ```

-Under **Linux** it prints the following:
+Under **Linux,** it prints the following:

 ```plaintext
 OSX - Linux - Unix 5.15.0.122
 ```

-Under **Windows** it prints the following:
+Under **Windows,** it prints the following:

 ```plaintext
 Windows - Microsoft Windows NT 10.0.22631.0
 ```

-Thus the code will return the correct value whether running under Windows, OSX or Linux.
+Thus, the code will return the correct value whether running under Windows, OSX or Linux.

 Happy hacking!